 We share data with other parties such as:

-In addition, a lot of the data collected on the Platform belongs to our clients and partners.
-They, of course, are able to remove such data from the Platform.
+In addition, much of the data collected on the Platform belongs to our clients and partners.

 We may transfer data from the country of origin to the US or other countries.
 We do so under a valid legal framework, such as Privacy Shield.